Koumoul/Children-of-Science/thank-you.md

 ---
 <div style="text-align:center" markdown="1">

-# Your mail have been send !
+# Your email has been sent !

 </div>